lllyasviel/ControlNet/docs/train.md

 Also, if you unlock some original layers, you may want a lower learning rate, like 2e-6.

-## Other Considerations: the sudden converge phenomenon and gradient accumulation
+## More Consideration: Sudden Converge Phenomenon and Gradient Accumulation

 ![img](../github_page/ex1.jpg)